kimatron/kimatron/README.md

 **Software Developer & Founder of Devdactyl** | Former Marine Conservation Specialist & Dive Instructor

 I spent years navigating underwater environments and protecting marine ecosystems before transitioning into software development.
-Turns out, the problem-solving skills and attention to detail from technical diving translate surprisingly well to debugging code and architecting systems.
+Luckily for me, the problem-solving skills and attention to detail from technical diving translate surprisingly well to debugging code and architecting systems.

 Currently focused on full-stack development with a particular interest in cloud platforms and scalable solutions.
 I enjoy building applications that solve real problems, and I'm always curious about how technology can contribute to environmental conservation efforts.